Sinipercidae

+The earliest known member of the group in the fossil record is Coreoperca chosun from the Early Miocene of South Korea.

 Behaviour

 Based on genetic adaption, species of Sinipercidae fish have different growth, predatory feeding habit, aggression and pyloric caeca development.
 These fishes mostly eat live prey fishes because they have low Ectodysplasin A Receptor(EDAR) and very few gill rakers.
 In some species, larvae are cannibals at first feeding which leads to death of predator and prey.

 Genera

 There are two extant genera and one extinct genus within the family Sinipercidae: